splunk/public-o11y-docs/gdi/monitors-orchestration/kubernetes-proxy.rst

       - ``string``
       - If useHTTPS is true and skipVerify is true, the sniServerName is used to verify the hostname on the returned certificates.
-It is also included in the client’s handshake to support virtual hosting unless it is an IP address.
+It is also included in the client's handshake to support virtual hosting unless it is an IP address.
    -